 Scholarly Commons Citation

 Shanahan, Colleen F.; Carpenter, Anna E.; and Mark, Alyx, "Representation in Context: Party Power and Lawyer Expertise" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1368.
+1368.